 The Team

 “I love my job.
 I get to meet great people and have lots of fun.
-The fact that it feels worthwhile and helps others is a bonus.”
+It is amazing to see the development of the students as they rise to meet the challenges they are presented with.”

 Ciarán Bauer, Programme Manager

-Having spent the last twenty years working in the IT industry, Ciarán has recently moved into the educational sector and joined Bridge21 as Programme Manager in early 2012.
-As a former company director and shareholder of Abacus Systems based in Dublin, his role encompassed a wide range of duties including administration, marketing, training and finance.
+Having spent over twenty five years working in the IT industry, Ciarán moved into the educational sector and joined Bridge21 as Programme Manager in early 2012.
+As a former company director with Abacus Systems he performed a wide variety of roles encompassing administration, human resources, marketing, support and finance.

-Late last year Ciarán joined Donabate & Portrane Educate Together National School, Board of Management as Chairperson and looks forward to a challenging and rewarding relationship with the school, long into the future.
+In 2011, Ciarán joined Donabate & Portrane Educate Together National School, Board of Management as Chairperson and enjoys a challenging and rewarding relationship with the school.
 He is also a big baseball fan (one of the few in Ireland) and looks forward every year to following his beloved Red Sox all the way to the World Series.

 Ciarán is a keen and passionate advocate for radical reform in Irish education.
-He is a first year postgraduate student on the M.Sc. in Technology & Learning at Trinity College Dublin.
+He completed the M.Sc. in Technology & Learning (2013) Trinity College Dublin.

 Brendan Tangney, Academic Director